Mowah-Chibuike/alx-higher_level_programming/0x0A-python-inheritance/README.md

 Tasks
 - Mandatory
 	- 0-lookup.py: contains a function that returns the list of available attributes and methods of an object
+	- 1-my_list.py: contains a class MyList that inherits from list